musnit/castle-client/core/README.md

 [entr](http://eradman.com/entrproject/), which you can install with `brew install entr` or `sudo apt install entr` or such.
 Change and save some file, make sure it's done building, and refresh your browser to see the updates!

+Make sure to also keep the '../castle-www' directory up to date with git and `npm i`.

 ### Mobile